State Guide

 Property tax overview

-Homestead context: Owner-occupied property tax reduction programs are available with annual eligibility checks.
+Homestead context: Idaho owner-occupied households may qualify for property tax reduction pathways, often with annual eligibility and filing requirements.

 Useful official links